wow-uh/wow-uh/content/authors/ge-hua/_index.md

 Urbanization has affected the hydrological cycle.
 The hydrological changes have a significant implications on water quantity and quality.
 My research focuses on large-scale urban hydrology modeling, flood frequency analysis, and micro-plastic debris analysis.

 I love photography.
-Urban and rural transformations, animals, and portraits are my favoriate photography themes.
+Urban and rural transformations, animals, and portraits are my favorite photography themes.
 I enjoy outdoor activities and sports, such as hiking, mountaineering, and tennis.